PolyPhyHub/.github/profile/README.md

 #### The Who
+[Oskar Elek](https://github.com/ElekOskar) is the lead developer and designer of the underlying MCPM algorithm.
+[Carlos Maltzahn](https://github.com/carlosm) is the key stakeholder.
+[Joseph N. Burchett]() and [Angus G. Forbes]() and [Jan Ivanecky]() are the main intellectural contributors.
+Contributors also include great folks at Google Summer of Code, University of California in Santa Cruz, New Mexico State University and worldwide.

 #### The Where
 The Universe, of course.
 But especially the former Creative Coding Lab and the [Open Source Program Office](https://ospo.ucsc.edu/) at the [University of California in Santa Cruz](https://ucsc.edu).
 On the Internet it lives on [polyphy.io](https://polyphy.io/) and the associated GitHub repositories below.